dkpro/dkpro-jotl/README.txt

 Summary
 -------

-JOTL (Java-based OpenThesaurus Library) is an application programming interface for the free thesaurus project OpenThesaurus (http://www.openthesaurus.org).
+JOTL (Java OpenThesaurus Library) is an application programming interface for the free thesaurus project OpenThesaurus (http://www.openthesaurus.org).
 JOTL enables efficient and structured access to the information encoded OpenThesaurus, including